 PARIS — The king of luxury has arrived in the supermarket aisle.

-Bernard Arnault said Wednesday he’s teamed up with Los Angeles-based private equity fund Colony Capital to take a joint 9.1 percent stake in Carrefour, the world’s second largest retailer after Wal-Mart.
+LVMH Moët Hennessy Louis Vuitton chief Bernard Arnault said Wednesday that he has teamed up with Los Angeles-based private equity fund Colony Capital to take a joint 9.1 percent stake in Carrefour, the world's second-largest retailer after Wal-Mart.